mapnik/mapnik-reference/README.md

 * `colors`: named colors supported by Mapnik. see `include/mapnik/css_color_grammar.hpp`

 ### Property stability
-The `status` key be used to define the stability of a property.
-By default, the `status` if `stable`.
+The `status` key may be used to define the stability of a property.
+When the key is not defined, the `status` is `stable`.
 Possible values are:

 - **stable:** `property` is here to stay and its behavior is not anticipated to change
 - **unstable:** `property` is here to stay but its behavior/meaning of `property` may change